Exploring the AI Obedience: Why is Generating a Pure Color Image Harder than CyberPunk?: Violin Benchmark

-In Lab space, we employ four metrics: (1) CIEDE2000 ($d_{lab\_00}$): as the standard evaluation method, this metric employs complex nonlinear transformations and incorporates weighting functions to more accurately model human visual system perceptual characteristics; (2) Mae Hue ($d_{lab\_hue}$): maps colors to the hue in cylindrical coordinates (0-360 degrees) and directly computes hue angle differences; (3) Delta Chroma ($d_{lab\_ch}$): Quantifies only chroma (color vividness/saturation) differences while isolating the influence of lightness variations:

-(4) Delta E HyAB ($d_{lab\_hyab}$): combines both chroma and lightness simultaneously, incorporates lightness to provide a more comprehensive assessment of perceptual color differences when substantial changes occur.
+To rigorously assess visual obedience, we design specific metrics for each task, each comprising five distinct dimensions.
+All individual metrics are normalized to $[0,1]$, where higher scores denote increasing deviation from the prompt, indicating worse obedience.

-\paragraph{Color Purity} To evaluate visual elements that deviate from pure colors, such as noise, textures, and unintended shapes, we design three metrics.
-Notably, this requires no ground truth reference but directly quantifies the uniformity of a single image: (1) Standard Deviation ($d_{sd}$): compute the standard deviation across all channels; (2) Canny Edge Density ($ d_{ced}$): employ the canny algorithm to detect edge features and calculate the proportion of edge pixels relative to the total number of pixels.
-This metric is sensitive to intensity variations, suitable for assessing the structural textures or shapes; (3) High-Frequency Component Ratio ($d_{hf}$): transform the image to the frequency domain via 2D Fast Fourier Transform (2D FFT) and compute the energy ratio of high-frequency components.
-This corresponds to fine details and rapid variations, enabling to capture subtle purity defects such as minor noise and local color discrepancies.
+\paragraph{Pure Color Metrics (Var 1 \& 2)} To quantify the degree of Obedience, we evaluate model performance through two dimensions: {color precision} and {color purity}.
+For Variation 2, we evaluate each sub-region independently and report the average score.
+Color Precision quantifies the deviation between generated and target colors, and color purity captures unintended visual artifacts, such as irregular textures and inconsistent gradients.
+For color precision: (1) Euclidean Distance ($d_{rgb\_ed}$): computes the Euclidean distance across three RGB channels, providing the most intuitive measure.
+(2) CIEDE2000 ($d_{lab\_00}$): employs complex nonlinear transformations and incorporates weighting functions to more accurately model the human visual system.
+For color purity: (3) Standard Deviation ($d_{sd}$): compute the standard deviation across all channels.
+(4) Canny Edge Density ($ d_{ced}$): employ the canny algorithm to detect edge features and calculate the proportion of edge pixels relative to the total number of pixels.
+(5) High-Frequency Component Ratio ($d_{hf}$): transform the image to the frequency domain via 2D Fast Fourier Transform (2D FFT) and compute the energy ratio of high-frequency components.

-\paragraph{Metric Integration} To integrate individual metrics, we normalize each metric to the [0,1] interval, and compute the mean precision and mean purity as unified metrics: